-If a student withdraws from a course after the first month of the course, but before the last month of the original course contract period, the official record and transcript will show that the student withdrew without credit and without prejudice or academic penalty and will be recorded as a "W" (Withdrawal in good academic standing at Athabasca University) on the student's transcript.
-A refund is not granted for withdrawals after 30 days of the contract start date.
+If a student withdraws from a course after the first month of the course, but before the end date of the course, the official record and transcript will show that the student withdrew without credit and without prejudice or academic penalty and will be recorded as a "W" (Withdrawal in good academic standing) on the transcript.
+A refund is not granted for withdrawals after 30 days of the start date.

 Students who fail to withdraw formally or complete their course prior to their course end date will automatically be assigned a system failure, which is recorded as "F" (Failure), with academic penalty.